irmen/prog8/docs/source/targetsystem.rst

     $02 - $21 are the 16 virtual cx16 registers R0-R15.

-    $22 - $7F are free to use, and Prog8 utilizes this to put variables in automatically.
+    $22 - $7F are used by Prog8 to put variables in.

     The top half of the ZP ($80-$FF) is reserved for use by the Kernal and Basic in normal operation.
-    Zero page use by Prog8 can be manipulated with the ``%zeropage`` directive, various options may free up more locations for use by Prog8.
+    Zero page use by Prog8 can be manipulated with the ``%zeropage`` directive, various options may free up more locations for use by Prog8 or to reserve them for other things.

 Footnotes for the Commodore 64